Aquatic Crustaceans Caught and Used for Food

 SPCA advocates that wild, aquatic crustaceans, including crayfish, crabs, and lobsters, caught for food must be treated humanely at all times.

-Crayfish, crabs and lobsters are sentient and can experience both positive and negative emotions, including pain and distress.
-This places a duty on humans to ensure that our treatment of crustaceans is as humane as possible.
+Crayfish, crabs, and lobsters are considered sentient under the Animal Welfare Act and are capable of experiencing both positive and negative emotions, including pain and distress.
+This places a duty on humans to ensure that we treat crustaceans humanely.

-SPCA opposes subjecting live wild crustaceans to welfare harms during transport and supports wild crustacean harvesting systems that use humane slaughter practices.
+SPCA opposes subjecting live wild crustaceans to welfare harms during transport.

 SPCA is concerned about the welfare impact of exporting live rock lobsters, including whether shipping conditions such as chilling or use of AQUI-S minimise welfare harms during transport.